jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 end
 ```

-### Setting The Constraints
+### Setting The Limits on the Constrained Properties

-The values of the constraints for each constrained property should be set after creating a SNOBFit object in MATLAB, and before running the experiment.
+The limits for each constrained property should be set after creating a SNOBFit object in MATLAB, and before running the experiment.

 To set up your SNOBFit object for the above optimisation type:
 ```